 In addition to the community parks, scattered throughout the Village are several quaint neighborhood parks.
 If you’re a Village resident, or thinking about moving to Pleasant Prairie, be sure to check out the complete park listings to find one near you.

-Plan Your Next Event Today
+Consider a Park for Your Next Event

 Are you are in charge of planning a family reunion?
 Consider a park in Pleasant Prairie as your event venue.
 Several of our beautiful parks include pavilions available for rent.
 This is also true of our sports fields.
 Let us help you plan a birthday party, class reunion, or fundraiser everyone is sure to remember.
 Parks are also ideal for smaller events such as team or club gatherings, where you can meet and celebrate close to nature.